 Carbon monoxide (CO) is a toxic gas.
 No amount is safe to breathe.
 CO cannot be seen, tasted, felt, or smelled.
 CO can make a person sick and can be fatal.
 Over 200 people in the United States die every year from CO poisoning.

-Signs of CO Poisoning

-Symptoms of CO poisoning may include:
+Signs and symptoms of CO poisoning may include:

 Headache